wordofwarning/wordofwarning.org/current/2015-spring/vandecruys/index.md

 Belgian actress and theatre-maker Leentje Van de Cruys has been making quirky solo performances about domesticity and women's identity for the last 11 years — her recent shows include *Kitsch'n Sync* ([commissioned by hÅb for Domestic](/archive/2013-domestic/vandecruys)), *Going to the Chapel*, *Feedback*, *HORSE*, *The Best Party Ever* and *Knitting to Worry About*.
 She regularly performs and tours with contemporary theatre companies including Quarantine, Reckless Sleepers, Plane Performance, Proto-type Theater, and is the lead actress/vocalist in *In May*, a music theatre piece written by Frank Alva Buecheler + composed by Neil Hannon (The Divine Comedy).
 She has also been a guest lecturer and supervisor at Manchester Metropolitan University, Lancaster University + University of Salford.

 ####Credits
-*HORSE* originally commissioned by greenroom + hÅb. *Whoaaaaa Steady!* performed by University of Salford BA (Hons) Performance students.
+*HORSE* originally commissioned by greenroom + hÅb for Method Lab 2010. *Whoaaaaa Steady!* performed by University of Salford BA (Hons) Performance students.

 ####Websites
 [www.salford.ac.uk/news](http://www.salford.ac.uk/news/double-bill-horse-by-leentje-van-de-cruys-and-whoaaaaa-steady-by-contemporary-performance-students) | [@Leentjevdc](http://twitter.com/Leentjevdc) | [@UoSArts](http://twitter.com/UoSArts)